 Iceland is one of the friendliest and safest countries in the world.
-But while most Icelanders take pride in hospitality and kindness, among the helpful multitudes there will always be a small number of swindlers and charlatans who are quick to take advantage of unsuspecting visitors.
+But while most Icelanders take pride in hospitality and kindness, there will always be a small number of swindlers and charlatans who are quick to take advantage of unsuspecting visitors.

 A china-made woolen sweater from 66° North.

 The "Lopapeysa", or Icelandic woolen sweater, is perhaps the most traditional Icelandic piece of clothing.

 They originated in the early 20th century when imported threads transposed traditional Icelandic attire and the population had to come up with new ways of utilizing an unexpected abundance of native sheep wool.

 Today, the Lopapeysa has become a traditional Icelandic garment that is fundamental to the unofficial national costume and is sought out by travellers and locals alike.

 But sadly, not all of the "Icelandic" woollen sweaters are authentic.
 In more recent times, light was shed on an ongoing Lopapeysa fiasco.

 This started when the Icelandic Minister of Industry and Commerce, Ragnheiður Elín Árnadóttir, presented an "original Icelandic" Lopapeysa to Chicago Mayor, Rahm Emanual,

 The Lopapeysa in question was designed by 66° North and sold for EUR 230 in numerous shops in Reykjavík.

 But the problem was that this particular sweater turned out to be machine-made in China.
 This has since been found to be the case for many of the woolen sweaters sold for obscene amounts of money in Iceland.